Rector Parks and Recreation

 The land for the Rector Memorial Park was donated to the city by a former Rector businessman, the late Alfred West, circa 1937.

 Please enjoy Rector parks, but please also refrain from littering.
-It is against the law!
-Attempt to visualize passing through Rector not seeing these beautiful welcoming sites!
+It is against the law and it’s just not neighborly!
+I love seeing these beautiful welcoming sites as I pass through town.

 Current Rector Parks and Recreation Commission members are: Nita Bowden, Don Pickler, Charles Manchester, Keith Hill, Steve Horton and Leland Blackshare .